We live in a food paradise and one in three Singaporeans eat out more than they do at home.

 - Leave the soup behind to halve the sodium

-- You could also get dry noodles like wanton mee, but ask for less sauce and no fat
+- You can also get dry noodles like dry fishball or minced pork noodles, but ask for half noodles and less sauce

-Besides not drinking soup, refrain from ikan bilis and fried shallots.
-These just add extra salt and fat to your meal without many nutrients.
+Besides not drinking soup, refrain from ikan bilis and fried shallots, which add extra salt and saturated fat to your meal and isn’t great for the heart.

 Try to choose more vegetables, and limit to at most 1-2 fried items.
 Go easy on the sweet sauce if you want your yong tau foo to be healthy!